-All over the world these days, people are facing health challenges weren’t a problem for our ancestors.
-Obesity, for one thing, is an epidemic in American and elsewhere.
+All over the world, people are facing health challenges that weren’t a problem for our ancestors.
+Obesity, for one, is an epidemic in America and elsewhere.
 Heart disease is another big one.
 And there are things like carpal tunnel, and other aches and pains so many people experience because they spend their day hunched over their computer keyboards.

 Our ancestors didn’t face these ailments, especially in such high numbers, because we interact with our world differently than they did with theirs.

 For our Spotlight on Health project, University of Kent Professor Vybarr Cregan-Reid helps us learn more about this through his new book, “Primate Change: How the World We Made is Remaking Us.”

 On the kind of environment our bodies were meant to deal with:

 Our DNA was born on the African savannas about 2.3 million years ago. … That environment was perfect.
 You really need two things to make an effective body: you need good DNA, but you need an ideal environment for that DNA.
 It’s no use having very strong fins if you’re born on land.

 On today’s work environment: